-Any change that affects, or can reasonably be foreseen to affect, the Contractor's ability to meet the performance and/or provider network standards as described in Contract including, but not limited to, any change that would cause or is likely to cause more than 5% of the members in a GSA to change the location where services are received or rendered.
+Any change in composition of or payments to a Contractor's provider network that affects, or can reasonably be foreseen to affect, the Contractor's adequacy of capacity and services necessary to meet the performance and/or provider network standards as described in Contract.
+Changes to provider network may include but not limited to:

+- A change that would cause or is likely to cause more than 5% of the members in a GSA to change the location where services are received or rendered. - Any change impacting 5% or less of the membership but involving a provider or provider group who is the sole provider of a service in a service area, or operates in an area with limited alternate sources of the service.